Solinea/goldstone-server/README.md

 Point your browser to the Goldstone server and login using the "superuser" account you created during the installation.

+## Code development

+[HACKING](HACKING.md) has instructions for installing and using the Goldstone development environment.

-## API
+### Goldstone API

 The client provided by this project is only one possible client.
-Anyone can create a new and different Goldstone client that uses the Goldstone API, and provide a different user experience.
+Anyone can create a new and different Goldstone client that uses the Goldstone API, and provideS a different user experience.

-The Goldstone API is documented in [API](API.md).
+The Goldstone API is interactively documented via [swagger-ui](https://github.com/swagger-api/swagger-ui).
+To access the API documentation:

-## Code development

-[HACKING](HACKING.md) has instructions for setting up a Goldstone development environment.
+1. Install the Goldstone development environment.
+2. Using your favorite browser, open the file `goldstone-server/api_docs/index.html`

 ## Support and discussion